SpringSecurity-Keycloak/ToolRentalService/README.md

 mvn spring-boot:run
 `

-You can view the api documentation in swagger-ui by pointing to
+You can view the Openapi UI documentation in swagger-ui by pointing to
 http://localhost:3000/

 Change default port value in application.properties